truedr4co/cardgame1/README.md

 Objectives

-Create a purpose behind the ruleset (ie: why things are the way they are) Create a ruleset
+Create a purpose behind the ruleset (ie: why things are the way they are).
+Create a ruleset.
-Create card objects
+Create card objects.
-Playtest
+Playtest.
 Establish a narrative theme (ex: space, desert, ancient civilizations, etc).